ChrisHammond/chrishammond_astro/src/content/post/2008/another-long-day-on-the-road.md

 publishDate: 2008-05-31T19:29:04
 updateDate: 2008-05-31T19:29:04
 tags: []
-excerpt: "Another long day on the road, to Paducah KY and back."
+excerpt: "Discover a travel diary detailing a long day journeying to and from Paducah, KY.
+Get insights and tips for road trips in this adventurous blog post."
 url: /2008/another-long-day-on-the-road  # Use the generated URL with year
 ---
 <p>Another long day on the road, to Paducah KY and back.</p>